rancherlabs/application-collection-extension/README.md

 # SUSE Application Collection

-This extension will help you installing, managing and uninstalling workloads from the Application Collection.
+This extension will help you installing, managing and uninstalling workloads from Application Collection.

 This project is composed of: